Auburn Montgomery uses ACT/SAT scores as well as placement tests to determine initial placement in math and English.

 It is the policy of AUM to provide students with disabilities appropriate testing accommodations on the Mathematics Placement Test.
 Students with disabilities are encouraged to provide a minimum two weeks notification and appropriate documentation to the Center for Disability Services (CDS) for Mathematics Placement testing accommodations.
-Students may contact CDS in Room 101 Taylor Center or call CDS at 334-244-3631 prior to or upon enrollment at AUM.
+Students may contact CDS in Room 101 Taylor Center or visit the CDS website here prior to or upon enrollment at AUM.

 Writing Placement Testing

-You are only required to take the Writing Placement Test (WPT) if you DO NOT HAVE ACT or SAT scores from within the last three years.
+You are only required to take the Writing Placement Test (WPT) if you DO NOT have ACT or SAT scores from within the last three years.
 If you desire a review of the basics of writing, you may register for ENGL 0100, Basic Writing, and ENGL 0101, the accompanying lab, without taking the placement test.

 There is no Placement Testing between terms or during holiday breaks.